Jul977/Deploy-a-.NET-app-to-azure-app-service-secured-with-WAF-using-terraform-and-YAML-pipeline/README.md

 Template files called tfvalidate-template.yml, tfdeploy-azure-template.yml and tfdeploy-appservice-template.yml was implemented to improve readability and reusability of our code.

-A terraform destroy pipeline was created to destroy our infrastructure whenever we need to.

 A service principal was created in Azure AD to authenticate between Azure DevOps organization and Azure portal through a service connection.

+A YAML pipeline(tfdestroy-pipeline) to destroy to our infrastructure whenever we need to was created.